Why Your Healthcare Provider Examines Your Neck and Throat

 a problem with the aortic valve or with the aorta.
 The aorta is the main blood vessel

 coming from the heart.
-He or she may listen to the blood flow in the carotids with
+Your provider may listen to the blood flow in the carotids

-a stethoscope.
-This can tell him or her whether you may be in danger of suffering
+with a stethoscope.
+This can tell them if you may be in danger of suffering a stroke.

-a stroke.
 A clear carotid makes a "thump, THUMP" noise like a heartbeat.
-But a carotid
+But a carotid can be

-dangerously clogged by cholesterol plaque, the waxy substance that builds up on artery
+dangerously clogged by cholesterol plaque.
+This is the waxy substance that builds

 up on artery walls and helps lead to heart attacks.
 A clogged carotid makes a telltale